matrix-construct/construct/include/ircd/ctx/README.md

 in a "straight line" before yielding to the kernel to wait for the completion of any I/O event.

+> There is no preemptive interleaving of contexts.
+This makes every sequence of instructions executed a natural transaction requiring no other method of exclusion.
+It also allows for introspective conditions, i.e: check if context switch occurred: if so, refresh value; if not, the old value is good.
+This is impossible in a preemptive environment as the result may have changed at instruction boundaries rather than at cooperative boundaries.

 ### Foundation

 This library is based in `boost::coroutine / boost::context` which wraps